 Box 1.
-Guiding Questions on how to Demonstrate Ability to Transfer Title to ERs Option 1: Reference to Does the REDD County have legal instrument(s) (e.g., statues, existing legal and regulations, decrees, administrative orders) that stipulate that the regulatory frameworks Program Entity has (1) the Title to ERs, and/or (2) the authority to transfer Title to ERs generated under the ER Program?
+Guiding Questions on how to Demonstrate Ability to Transfer Title to ERs Option 1: Reference to Does the REDD County have legal instrument(s) (e.g., statues, regulations, existing legal and decrees, administrative orders) that stipulate that the Program Entity has (1) regulatory frameworks the Title to ERs, and/or (2) the authority to transfer Title to ERs generated under the ER Program?
 Does the REDD County have legal instrument(s) (e.g., statutes, regulations, decrees, administrative orders) that provide a basis for the land and resource tenure holders to claim interests in the Title to ERs?
-Option 2: Sub- Has the Program Entity entered into any sub-arrangements (e.g., arrangements with contracts, agreements, payment for ecosystem services schemes) that potential land and could be the basis for potential land and resource rights holders to claim resource tenure rights interests in the Title to ERs? holders Have the meterial land and recovere toning vielets helders williamly Have the potential land and resource tenure rights holders willingly, expressly, and validly agreed, through the sub-arrangement(s), that the Program Entity will be the only seller of the ERs, or that the Program Entity may sell the ERs on their behalf?
-Option 3: Benefit Has the Program Entity prepared a Benefit Sharing Plan in accordance sharing arrangement with the Methodological Framework?
-New has the desire of the Desett Charine Dies incompany How has the design of the Benefit Sharing Plan incorporated considerations on land and resource tenure rights (including legal and customary rights of use, access, management, ownership, etc.), and Title to ERs?
+Option 2: Sub- Has the Program Entity entered into any sub-arrangements (e.g., contracts, arrangements with agreements, payment for ecosystem services schemes) that could be the potential land and basis for potential land and resource rights holders to claim interests in the resource tenure rights Title to ERs? holders Have the potential land and resource tenure rights holders willingly, expressly, and validly agreed, through the sub-arrangement(s), that the Program Entity will be the only seller of the ERs, or that the Program Entity may sell the ERs on their behalf?
+Option 3: Benefit Has the Program Entity prepared a Benefit Sharing Plan in accordance with sharing arrangement the Methodological Framework?
+How has the design of the Benefit Sharing Plan incorporated considerations on land and resource tenure rights (including legal and customary rights of use, access, management, ownership, etc.), and Title to ERs?
 In particular, have potential land and resource tenure rights holders been included in the list of beneficiaries under the Benefit Sharing Plan?
 Does the Benefit Sharing Plan require beneficiaries to register with the benefit sharing mechanisms in return for an authorization of the Program Entity to transfer Title to ERs?